softwaresaved/international-survey/README.md

 In 2017 we also surveyed Canadian RSEs and we added four further countries, Germany, Netherlands, South Africa and USA.
 Our thanks to our partners: Scott Henwood (Canada), Stephan Janosch and Martin Hammitzsch (Germany), Ben van Werkhoven and Tom Bakker (Netherlands), Anelda van der Walt (South Africa) and Daniel Katz and Sandra Gesing (USA).

 This repository is used to create and analyse international surveys.
-It use csv file, limesurvey and jupyter notebook.
-Each country create a specific csv question file where the questions are stored.
-Then from this file a limesurvey's file is create and the service is used to collect answers.
-Once the answers are collected, the analysis are automated and create a jupyter notebook with all the descriptive analysis.
+It use csv files to store questions and answers that are later transformed into a limesurvey TSV file.
+The analysis are using python and are shared within jupyter notebooks.

 ## Published results for the 2017 survey